-“Brexit has had a big impact on Parliament, but its biggest impact has been on the country”, Sir Lindsay Hoyle said as he outlined his plans for Parliament as Speaker of the House of Commons.
+“Brexit has had a big impact on Parliament, but its biggest impact has been on the country”, Sir Lindsay Hoyle has said as he outlined his plans for Parliament as Speaker of the House of Commons.

-Speaking exclusively with TLE, the Labour MP for Chorley, and only candidate who refused to say how he voted in the 2016 EU referendum, spoke of his priority to make “everybody feel part of Parliament” in one of his first interviews since being reelected as Speaker after the December general election.
+Speaking exclusively to TLE, the Labour MP for Chorley, and only candidate who refused to say how he voted in the 2016 EU referendum, spoke of his priority to make “everybody feel part of Parliament” in one of his first interviews since being reelected as Speaker after the December general election.

 He said: “We saw in the election that, whatever people might say, Brexit played a major part in the result.
 The political make-up of Parliament comes from Brexit.
 We can’t shy away from that.

 Healing the wounds

 Hoyle enters the chair at a time of immense upheaval in British politics and has pledged to use his tenure to bring calm to a chamber which has often seen heated and ill-tempered debates over the UK’s attempts to leave the European Union.

 “Now that Brexit has happened, the question we should ask is how do we move forward from here?”, he said.

 “What I think we’ve got to do is to allow the country to heal its wounds.
 I want the country to come together in the same way that Parliament has got to come together.”

 He added: “The decision has been taken and now its a case of what is best for the people that we represent.”

 Impartiality: “I’m not the story”

 In what will be viewed by some as a welcome departure from the rancorous final months of his predecessor John Bercow, Hoyle spoke of his intention to “make the House the story”.